papadanku/papadanku.github.io/doc/blog/made/bilateral.rst

 Side Windows: Coherence-based Weighting
 ---------------------------------------

-For the "soft-selection" of side windows, the filter calculates the inverse squared coherence for each window using the covariance matrix trace and determinant approach.
-The inverse coherence squared for each side window is converted to an **Influence Weight** using the following formula:
+For soft-selection of side windows, the filter calculates inverse squared coherence for each window using the covariance matrix trace and determinant.
+Each side window's inverse coherence squared becomes its **Influence Weight**:

 .. math::

    w_{\mathrm{influence}} = \mathrm{GetCovarianceCoherenceInverse\_Sq}(\boldsymbol{\mu}_{\mathrm{window}}, \boldsymbol{\Sigma}_{\mathrm{window}})

-where :math:`\boldsymbol{\mu}_{\mathrm{window}}` is the mean vector and :math:`\boldsymbol{\Sigma}_{\mathrm{window}}` is the covariance matrix of the samples within the side window.
+where :math:`\boldsymbol{\mu}_{\mathrm{window}}` is the mean vector and :math:`\boldsymbol{\Sigma}_{\mathrm{window}}` is the covariance matrix of samples within the side window.

-Unlike traditional methods, this approach uses the inverse coherence squared value directly. **Higher inverse coherence squared (greater variability) results in higher influence weights**.
-This ensures that windows with less directional consistency (e.g., near edges) contribute more to the final result, improving edge preservation.
+Unlike traditional methods, this approach uses inverse coherence squared directly. **Higher inverse coherence squared yields higher influence weights**, making windows with less directional consistency near edges contribute more.
+This improves edge preservation.

 Using the Side Window Filter
 ----------------------------

-Conventional filtering algorithms center the local window on the target pixel.
-When a pixel lies near an edge, this centered window captures samples from both sides of the boundary.
-Averaging these dissimilar pixels blurs the edge.
+Conventional filters center the local window on the target pixel.
+Near edges, this centered window captures samples from both boundary sides.
+Averaging dissimilar pixels blurs the edge.

-The algorithm evaluates multiple side windows, covering cardinal directions and corners.
-Instead of selecting a single optimal window, it combines their results using a coherence-weighted average.
-This "soft-selection" approach allows the filter to prioritize windows that align with local edges while still incorporating information from neighboring regions.
+This algorithm evaluates multiple side windows covering cardinal directions and corners.
+Instead of selecting one optimal window, it combines results using coherence-weighted averaging.
+This soft-selection approach prioritizes windows aligned with local edges while incorporating neighboring region information.

 The Side Window Filter (SWF) framework supports various filter implementations:

 * **Box Filter**: Computes the arithmetic mean of all pixels within the side window.
 * **Gaussian Filter**: Applies a weighted average where pixels closer to the target pixel contribute more.
-* **Median Filter**: Selects the median value from the window, which effectively removes noise while maintaining edge sharpness.
+* **Median Filter**: Selects the median value from the window, effectively removing noise while maintaining edge sharpness.
-* **Bilateral Filter**: Weights pixels based on both spatial distance and intensity difference, ensuring only pixels with similar values contribute to the result.
+* **Bilateral Filter**: Weights pixels based on both spatial distance and intensity difference, ensuring only similar pixels contribute.

 The implemented version follows these steps:

-#. **Shared Data Gathering**: A two-pass process that first collects the neighborhood samples and then computes the range weights.
+#. **Shared Data Gathering**: A two-pass process that first collects neighborhood samples and then computes range weights.
 #. **Kernel Generation**: Define a set of kernels representing eight side windows: four cardinal directions and four corners.

    The sampling grid uses a 3x3 neighborhood with the following layout: